DanielMYT/osinstallgui/README.md

   present, the user will be given the choice as to whether they want to use ext4 or btrfs, unless `OSINSTALLGUI_ALLOW_BTRFS` is set to `0` in the osinstallgui configuration file).
+- **dmidecode**, to allow the system model to be determined, for the default hostname (if not present, "PC" will be used as a fallback, but the user can, of course, still customise the hostname themselves and override the default).
 - **gparted**, to allow the user to manually create/modify partitions using this external program.
 The manual partitioning option will be unavailable if this is not present.